 The mission of CCS is to support the academic, emotional, social, and cultural development of students through the various services we provide.
 We embrace all diversity including race, ethnicity, gender, gender identity/expression, sexual identity/orientation, age, socioeconomic status, religion, political affiliations, citizenship and ability.
 We promote cultural awareness, understanding, and sensitivity as part of the diverse community at Northern Illinois University.

 All CCS clients are currently enrolled NIU students.
-The average age of clients is 22-23, with approximately 60% identifying as women, 38% identifying as men, and 2.5% identifying as another gender identity.
-Approximately 47% of clients identify as persons of color.
-CCS also serves an increasing number of both first-generation (30%) and non-traditional students.
-Consistent with the national trend of university counseling centers serving students with more serious psychological concerns, CCS serves clients who have received mental health treatment, been prescribed medication, and/or been hospitalized before attending college.
+The average age of clients is 22.5 years old, with approximately 61% identifying as women, 32% identifying as men and 5% identifying as another gender identity (2% of clients did not report their gender identity).
+Nearly 53% of clients identify as persons of color and 6% identify as international students.
+CCS also serves an increasing number of both first-generation (34%) and non-traditional students (undergraduates over the age of 23).
+The diversity of CCS clients reflects the diversity of the NIU student population.
+Consistent with the national trend of university counseling centers serving students with a history of mental health concerns, CCS serves clients who have received mental health treatment, been prescribed medication and/or been hospitalized before attending college.

-CCS professional staff currently consists of 6 licensed counseling or clinical psychologists, 2 licensed clinical social workers, and 2 post-doctoral counselors.
-The training program consists of 3 doctoral interns and 4-5 practicum students.
-Therapeutic orientations of senior staff include interpersonal/relational, psychodynamic, client-centered/humanistic, cognitive-behavioral, multicultural, developmental, and feminist.
-Senior staff are members of national professional organizations and CCS is a member of the Association of Counseling Center Training Agencies (ACCTA), Association for the Coordination of Counseling Center Clinical Services (ACCCCS), and Association of University and College Counseling Center Directors (AUCCCD).
+CCS professional staff currently consists of four licensed counseling or clinical psychologists, one licensed clinical social worker, one licensed clinical professional counselor, and one master’s-level counselor who is completing the licensure process..
+The training program currently consists of three doctoral interns, two externs, and a graduate assistant.
+Therapeutic orientations of senior staff include interpersonal/relational, psychodynamic, client-centered/humanistic, cognitive-behavioral, multicultural, developmental and feminist.
+Senior staff are members of national professional organizations and CCS is a member of the Association of Counseling Center Training Agencies (ACCTA), Association for the Coordination of Counseling Center Clinical Services (ACCCCS) and Association of University and College Counseling Center Directors (AUCCCD).